arpitbbhayani/articles/blogs/fsm.md

 Similar to how we have defined the function `_create_q2` we could define functions for the other three states `start`, `q1` and `q3`.
 You can find the complete FSM modelled at [arpitbbhayani/fsm/regex-1](https://github.com/arpitbbhayani/fsm/blob/master/regex-1.ipynb)

-## Running
+## Driver function
-The input to this FSM will be a stream of input characters, and for passing this input to the current state we have a function called `send` in the `FSM` class that in turn sends the data to the current state, implemented as a coroutine.
-Once we have sent all the characters from the text to this `FSM` we call the helped function `does_match` which tells us if the text matches the pattern or not by checking it against the final end state of the FSM.
+The motive of this problem statement is to define a function called `grep_regex` which tests a given `text` against the regex `ab*c`.
+The function will internally create an instance of `FSM` and will pass the stream of characters to it.
+Once all the characters are exhausted, we invoke `does_match` function on the FSM which suggests if the given `text` matches the regex `ab*c` or not.

 ```py
 def grep_regex(text):